Timothy-Dement/OULAD/NOTES.md

 - No way to associate VLE resources with assessments with complete confidence (date assumption)
 - Missing due dates for some assessments
 - Assumes no overlap between assessments (possibly)
-- Assumes VLE interaction starts at zero for first assessment
+- Assumes VLE interaction starts at Day Zero for first assessment (there is interaction before this)
 - Chose 2 weeks arbitrarily
+- date buckets are start < date <= end